H0K5/multitun/README.md

 * Edit the configuration files on both the server and client sides

-* Run multitun -s to start the server, run multitun without options to start the client
+* The program must have permission to make a TUN interface (e.g. run as root)

-* The program must have permission to use low port numbers, the TUN interface, and raw sockets (e.g. run as root)
+* Run multitun -s to start the server, then run multitun without options to start the client

 * Make sure on the server side that the listen port is allowed through the host and network firewalls